Many or all companies we feature compensate us. Compensation and editorial

 • Only available in AZ, CA, CO, FL, MI, NJ, NC, OR, PA, SC, TN, UT, VA, and WA

-Unlock earns the title of best overall home equity investment because it offers a unique feature that most competitors don’t: the option for partial payments.
+Unlock earns the title of best for partial payments because it offers a unique feature that most competitors don’t: the option to make partial payments throughout the term.

 Unlock also sets itself apart with a lower credit score requirement—500 minimum—making it an accessible option for individuals who might not qualify for traditional home equity loans or home equity lines of credit (HELOCs).